 The spouse of a student enrolled for credit may at no charge sit in the same classes that the student attends.
 The spouse of a student enrolled for credit may take the same class for credit at the reduced audit rate.
 If both spouses audit a class, one will pay the full audit rate and the other half the audit rate.

 Because of the generosity of WRS supporters, limited financial assistance is available for worthy students.
 Regular degree or certificate students may apply for scholarship aid toward tuition and syllabus fees from the General Scholarship Fund.
+Policy information.
 Application form.

 A number of Bible Presbyterian supporters have established the J. Gresham Machen Scholarship Fund for students pursuing ordination in the Bible Presbyterian denomination.
 This aid is awarded to resident full-time M.Div. or B.D. students who have completed at least one year of studies at WRS.
+Guidelines.
 Application form.

 Students seeking any kind of financial aid must apply in writing before the term in question begins.
 The Financial Assistance Committee will determine if aid shall be granted and the amount of the aid, based on the funds available and on the student’s academic work, need, and plans for future ministry.
 Application forms are available online or from the office of the business manager.